 Skidmore College is committed to offering students the opportunity to enhance their

-liberal arts education through civic engagement.
+liberal arts educations through civic engagement.
 While helping to meet community

 needs, volunteer experiences also help students to develop into informed, responsible